 History of Edibles

-The history behind cannabis edibles is a fascinating one.
-Historians have traced modern-day edibles back to 1500 BCE, India where people prepared beverages known as bhang by combining ground buds and leaves, ghee (clarified butter), and spices.
+The history behind marijuana edibles is a fascinating one.
+Historians have traced modern-day edibles back to 1500 BCE in India, where people prepared beverages known as bhang by combining ground buds and leaves, ghee (clarified butter), and spices.

 “Take 1 teaspoon black peppercorns, 1 whole nutmeg, 4 average sticks of cinnamon, 1 teaspoon coriander.
 These should all be pulverized in a mortar.
 About a handful each of de-stoned dates, dried figs, shelled almonds and peanuts: chop these and mix them together.
 A bunch of cannabis sativa can be pulverized.
 This along with the spices should be dusted over the mixed fruit and nuts, kneaded together.
 About a cup of sugar dissolved in a big pat of butter.
 Rolled into a cake and cut into pieces or made into balls about the size of a walnut, it should be eaten with care.
 Two pieces are quite sufficient.

-The legend of Alice B. Toklas ascended yet further with the arrival of “I Love You, Alice B. Toklas!,” a famous Peter Sellers flick in which Sellers’ character devours hash brownies and marries a hippie instead of his bride.
+The legend of Alice B. Toklas ascended yet further with the arrival of “I Love You, Alice B. Toklas!,” a famous 1968 film starring Peter Sellers, whose character devours hash brownies and marries a hippie instead of his bride.
 The silver screen’s portrayal of pot brownies in this 1968 film immortalized them in cannabis cultures across the globe.

 Why Enjoy Edibles?

-Edibles are enjoyed for a multitude of reasons, from avoiding the inhalation of particulate matter to seeking a specific level of potency maintained over a longer period of time.
+Edibles are enjoyed for a multitude of reasons, such as avoiding the inhalation of particulate matter or seeking a specific level of potency maintained over a longer period of time.
 Further benefits include:

 - Precise dosage